What is barley malt extract?

 Malt extract and malt flavourings are commonly made from barley, although they can be produced from other grains.
 Barley malt extract is a flavouring often added in small amounts to breakfast cereals and chocolates.

 Foods that contain barley malt extract in smaller amounts can be eaten by people with coeliac disease.
 However, any foods that contain barley malt extract will be labelled as containing barley and you will not be able to tell from the ingredients list how much has been used.
 Products containing barley malt extract that are labelled gluten free are suitable for people with coeliac disease.

-The own brand breakfast cereals listed in Section 1 of your Food and Drink Directory are suitable for people with coeliac disease.
+The own brand breakfast cereals listed on our Food and Drink Information are suitable for people with coeliac disease.
 They contain a very small amount of barley malt extract and are tested to make sure they contain 20 parts per million or less of gluten which is a safe level of gluten for people with coeliac disease.
 However, because they contain barley malt extract you will see this listed and emphasised in the ingredients list.

-If you see barley malt extract in a product that is not listed in the Food and Drink Directory then contact our Helpline or the manufacturer for more information.
+If you see barley malt extract in a product that is not listed in the Food and Drink Guide or on our Food and Drink Information service then contact our Helpline or the manufacturer for more information.